deptagency/algomart/docs/deploy/README.md

 which can be automated via a
 [Github Actions workflow](../../.github/workflows/deploy.yml).

-There are some manual steps that we must complete prior to running Terraform, and some that are necessary after the applications are up and running.
+There are some manual steps that we must complete **in order** prior to running Terraform, and some that are necessary after the applications are up and running.

 ## Table of Contents